Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 Lastly, recall that Theorem~\ref{thm.intro} only applies to \textit{almost every} but not all parameters $(M,e,\Lambda,m^2)$.
 This is because, for discrete values of mass $m^2$ (so-called non-resonant masses, see Section~\ref{linear.section}), $b_-(M,e,\Lambda,m^2)=0$ and $\phi$ ``degenerates in the linear theory''.
 It would be interesting to see understand the singularity of $g_{\ep}$ in this case:

 \begin{open} Study spacetimes as in Theorem~\ref{thm.intro} for exceptional $(M,e,\Lambda,m^2)$ such that $b_-(M,e,\Lambda,m^2)=0$. \end{open}

-We emphasize that, from the point of view of genericity, these exceptional values, which form a set of zero measure (in fact, a discrete set of $\RR^4$) are most likely irrelevant.
+We emphasize that, from the point of view of genericity, these exceptional values, which form a set of zero measure (in fact, the zero set of a holomorphic function on $\mathbb{C}^4$) are most likely irrelevant.
 The case $b_-=0$ is discussed in Section 3.2 in \cite{numerics.RN}, and it is argued numerically that the black hole terminal boundary is a Cauchy horizon for at least countably many values of the parameters.
 This is consistent with Theorem~\ref{thm.intro}, and would indicate that the statement for ``almost all parameters'' in Theorem~\ref{thm.intro} cannot be improved into ``for all parameters''.